MTAREK09-GH/factory-line-balancer/README.md

             sam_val = row['SAM']
             desc = row['Operation Description']

-            # If SAM is 0.0, it's a Header
             if sam_val == 0.0:
                 current_sub_id = desc
             else:
                 assigned_id = current_sub_id

-                # --- SMART MERGE LOGIC ---
                 if "ASSEMBLE" in desc or "JOIN" in desc or "ATTACH" in desc: for base_id in base_sub_ids:
                         if base_id == current_sub_id: continue